Media Literacy Program

 -Given that working in audio is highly practical and intuitive, a shorter training period is required for a good-quality product to come to fruition.

--Audio is cheaper in terms of technology, training, production and postproduction (free open-source editing software is largely available).
+-Audio is cheaper in terms of technology, training, production and postproduction (an open-source editing SaaS is largely available).

 -A recorder is less invasive then a camera.
 That means a director can tackle difficult topics more readily, while people are more likely to speak out when they’re being recorded rather than filmed.